Trauma supports in place at Sylvan Lake schools in wake of student’s death - Sylvan Lake News

 The Sylvan Lake community is in mourning after the sudden death of a 12-year-old girl at Ecole Fox Run School.

-Brooke-Lynn Longman was at a basketball practise for the school’s senior team, which her family said in her obituary was one of her greatest accomplishments, when she suffered a cardiac arrest.
+Brooke-Lynn Longman was at a basketball practise for the school’s senior team, which her family said was a “triumph to match her sister’s legacy at Fox Run”, when she suffered a cardiac arrest.

-Longman was hospitalized at the Edmonton Stollery hospital, where she sadly died on Dec.
+Longman was hospitalized at the Mazenkowski Pediatric Cardiac Intensive Care Unit, an extension of the Stollery in Edmonton, where she sadly died on Dec.
 19.

 Chinook’s Edge School Division’s Superintendent Kurt Sacher said the memorial service went a long way of helping many people cope with the loss.